IMMM-SFA/WMV025/Readme.md

 during this run, or previously (see above).

-If you want to do the routing at a location upstream other gauges, you have to make sure the 'Already routed' column is set to 0 at the downstream location.......oh, bad programming…...
+If you want to do the routing at a location upstream other gauges, you have to make sure the 'Already routed' column is set to 0 at the downstream location.......oh, bad programmingï¿½...

 Daily results can be somewhat different when routing multiple locations at once, compared to routing one by one.
 Monthly files seem ok, though.